-It was quite a puzzle putting together our itinerary for South Africa.
+It was quite a puzzle putting together our South African road trip itinerary.
 There are so many beautiful spots to be found and we had quite the priority list too.
 Our road trip must, in any case, include a stop in a number of the famous national parks for safari’s, offer great hiking opportunities and possibilities to absorb the South-African spirit and culture.
 Fortunately, the majority of distances in South-Africa are pretty reasonable, which makes for lots of possibilities.
-Are you also trying to put together a travel itinerary for South-Africa?
-Here are some tips for you as well as our 3 week itinerary!
+Are you also trying to put together a South African road trip travel itinerary?
+Here are some tips for you as well as our 3 week South African road trip itinerary!

 Public transportation or rental car?

 If you like low-budget road trips or backpacking in South-Africa, you needn't think long about it: the bus is your best friend.
 If you got some more bucks to spend, a rental car is ideal in South-Africa as it will give you all the freedom and comfort you need and save you some precious time as well!